What Are The Types Of Financial Analysis?

 #4 – Liquidity Analysis

-The short-term analysis focus on routine expenses.
-It analyses the short-term capability of the company with respect to day-to-day payments of trade creditors, short-term borrowings, statutory payments, salaries etc. Its main intent is to verify the appropriate liquidity being maintained thoroughly for the given period and all the liabilities are being met without any default.
+This method is equally important among various types of financial analysis in management accounting.
+The short-term research focuses on routine expenses.
+It analyzes the short-term capability of the company for day-to-day payments of trade creditorsTrade CreditorsThe term "trade credit" refers to credit provided by a supplier to a buyer of goods or services.
+This makes it is possible to buy goods or services from a supplier on credit rather than paying cash up front., short-term borrowings, statutory payments, salaries, etc. Its main objective is to verify that the appropriate liquidity is maintained thoroughly for the given period and that all liabilities are met without default.

 #5 – Solvency Analysis

-The long-term analysis is also termed as Solvency analysis.
-Focus under this analysis is to ensure the proper solvency of the company in the near future and to check whether the company is able to pay all the long-term liabilities and obligations.
-It gives stakeholders confidence about the survival of the entity with proper financial health.
+The long-term analysis is also termed solvency analysis.
+The focus of this analysis is to ensure the good solvency of the company quickly and check whether the company can pay all the long-term liabilitiesLong-term LiabilitiesLong Term Liabilities, also known as Non-Current Liabilities, refer to a Company’s financial obligations that are due for over a year (from its operating cycle or the Balance Sheet Date). and obligations.
+It gives stakeholders confidence about the entity’s survival with proper financial health.

 #6 – Profitability Analysis

-Profitability financial analysis helps us understand how the company generates
+Profitability financial analysis helps us understand how the company generates revenue.

 #7 – Scenario & Sensitivity Analysis